pycontribs/jira/docs/index.rst

     api

-This documents the ``jira`` python package (version |release|), a Python library designed to ease the use of the JIRA REST API.
+This documents the ``jira`` python package (version |release|), a Python library designed to ease the use of the Jira REST API.
 Some basic support for the GreenHopper REST API also exists.

 Documentation is also available in
 `Dash